Rugby 20: Licenses

 The game features the licence for all clubs in the Top 14, Pro D2, Gallagher Premiership and the Pro14.
-The national teams included in the game are Argentina (Un-licensed), Australia (Un-licensed), Canada, England (Un-licensed), Fiji (Un-licensed), France, Georgia, Italy, Ireland, Japan, Namibia, New Zealand (Un-licensed), Russia, Samoa, Scotland, South Africa (Un-licensed), Uruguay (Un-licensed), USA and Wales.
-There are also 10 un-licensed stadiums that range from amateur level stadiums to professional level stadiums.
+The national teams included in the game are Canada, France, Georgia, Italy, Ireland, Japan, Namibia, Russia, Samoa, Scotland, USA and Wales.
+However, the game does not have the license for other national teams, such as Australia, New Zealand, England, South Africa, Argentina, Fiji and Uruguay.